-- 5.9.1 It is mandatory for every student to participate in extension activities. - 5.9.2 All the students shall enroll under NSS/NCC/YRC/RRC or any other Service Organisation in the University. - 5.9.3 Students shall put in a minimum attendance of 40 hours in a year duly certified by the Programme Co-ordinator. - 5.9.4 Extension activities shall be conducted outside the class hours.
+- 5.9.1 It is mandatory for every student to participate in extension activities. - 5.9.2 All the students shall enrol under NSS/NCC/YRC/RRC or any other Service organisation in the University. - 5.9.3 Students shall put in a minimum attendance of 40 hours in a year duly certified by the Programme Coordinator. - 5.9.4 Extension activities shall be conducted outside the class hours - 5.9.5 Extension activity is categorized as Non-Credit Compulsory Course